What to Expect from the New 2018 California Proposition 65 Warning Requirements

 • A yellow and black, or white and black, triangular warning symbol

-Here are some warning labels you could see on your products in the near future:
+Here are some warning labels you could see on your products soon:

 • Grills